-Flora and Fauna at Anamalai Tiger Reserve
+Wildlife at Anamalai Tiger Reserve

 Forest Cover: The Tiger Reserve is covered in the typical vegetation of South Western Ghats.
 The plant species number to 2000, out of which 400 are medicinal in nature.
 The topographical diversity and rainfall variation allows many different kinds of vegetation to thrive here.
 Wet evergreen forest, shola grasslands, moist deciduous, dry deciduous, thorn forests and marshes are all found at different altitudes.